 Senior cats (11+ years).
 Senior cats sleep more.
 They may be less active and less interested in jumping, playing, and socializing.

-Knowing a cat's age to human years helps us understand our best friend's health even more.
-While cats age differently based on a number of factors, all that matters is that we are right by their side.
-We can focus on giving them the care they need at each stage when we know how far they are in life.
+Knowing a cat's age in human years helps us understand our best friend's health even more.
+We can focus on providing them with the care they need at each stage, knowing their life expectancy.
+While cats can age differently based on several factors, all that matters is that we are right by their side.